SaeedZarzor/BFSimulator/README.md

 * **Python3**

 Again, we will use Homebrew to install Python3.
-Open termainl and use the command
+Open terminal and use the command

 ````
 brew install python@3.10